gvidon/react-bald-auth/README.md

-# react-bald-auth
+# BaldAuth for react apps
-Tiny simple auth, done in browser
+Tiny simple auth, done in browser, with password hashed by webpack during build process and not visible to app users.